 Molly, originally from San Jose, CA, majored in Theater and minored in Dance at the University of CA, Riverside where she studied tap under Fred Strickler.
 Performance credits include the first National Tour of Happy Days The Musical, a 2010 tour in England singing and dancing alongside the British swing band The Jive Aces, as well as in many Regional Theater productions throughout California.
 Molly has won numerous awards for her choregraphy, including Los Angeles Ovation Award nominations in 2011 and 2012 for her work for the Troubadour Theater Company, the 2012 Back Stage Garland Award, a Broadway World L.A. nomination for her choregraphy of A Christmas West Side Story, and a Broadway World San Francisco Award in 2013 and 2014 for Best Choreography for her work with the Transcendence Theatre Company.
 Molly was awarded placement in three consecutive years from 2012-2014 in the SDC Foundation's Observership Program, which offers participants the opportunity to observe Broadway and Off Broadway Directors and Choreographers as they stage their productions.
-In addition to being a member of AEA and SAG/AFTRA, Molly is an adjudicator for Beyond the Stars.
 Molly Joined NCDA in 2014.

 Sheena DiMatteo, Company Coach

 Sheena, originally from Pittsburgh, PA, is a NYC-based choreographer, dancer, and teacher with a B.A. in Dance from Point Park University.
-Sheena is currently the house choreographer for The Cutting Room's "Rock 'N Roll Debauchery" show series in Manhattan.
-She has performed with Pittsburgh Civic Light Opera, Lucille Lortel Theater, Pittsburgh Playhouse, and West Virginia Public Theater.
-Shows: Little Shop of Horrors, 42nd St.!, The Producers, West Side Story, Will Rogers Follies, The Velveteen Rabbit, On the Town, How to Succeed… and Contact.
+Choreography credits include Assistant Chreographer to Marc Kimelman in Billy Elliott the Musical at the Goodspeed Theatre, and House Choreographer for The Cutting Room's "Rock 'N Roll Debauchery" show series in Manhattan.
+In addition, Sheena has choreographed 14 full-scale musicals for pre-professional theatre camps in PA and NYC.
+Performance credits include Little Shop of Horrors, 42nd St.!, The Producers, West Side Story, Will Rogers Follies, The Velveteen Rabbit, On the Town, How to Succeed… and Contact.
 Sheena is the on-screen host of the YouTube show, Just Dance: Season One, on DanceOn Network, and has performed in music videos, web series, flash mobs, concerts, showcases, and industrial events in NYC, including the Phish Madison Square Garden New Year's Eve Concert.
 She has danced with Stiletto Entertainment on the M.S.
 Oosterdam (Holland America Line) and for Revel Casino in Atlantic City.
-Sheena is the founder and artistic director of the traveling choreography shop: Dance In Transit.
-Sheena has choreographed 14 full-scale musicals for pre-professional theatre camps in PA and NYC, is a certified Zumba instructor, and is a faculty/judge for Dancers Inc. and Beyond the Stars.
+Sheena is the founder and artistic director of the traveling choreography shop: Dance In Transit. ,and is a certified Zumba instructor.
 Sheena joined NCDA in 2011.

 Alexis Andrews began her ballet training in Reno Nevada under the direction of Maggie Banks and Dr. Barbara Land.
 Her training continued at Walnut Hill School for the Arts, the School for American Ballet Theatre, San Francisco Ballet School, and the Joffrey Ballet School.
-She earned an MA from NYU Steinhardt in Teaching Dance in the Professions: American Ballet Theatre Ballet Pedagogy, and is an ABT Certified Teacher in Primary through Level 7 of the ABT National Training Curriculum.
+She earned an MA from NYU Steinhardt in Teaching Dance in the Professions: American Ballet Theatre Ballet Pedagogy, and is an ABT Certified Teacher in Primary through Level 7 of the ABT National Training Curriculum, and is on the faculty of The American Ballet Theatre JKO Children's Division.
 Alexis has performed with the Nevada Festival Ballet, American Ballet Theatre School, University of Las Vegas' College of Dance, and as a Principal guest artist with the A.V.A.
-Ballet Theatre in productions of Swan Lake, Nutcracker, and Sleeping Beauty.
-Other performing credits include the Bollywood movie Jai Cherenjeva, and the Prasana Bharata Natyam Dance Ensemble in Bangalore, India.
-She has taught and adjudicated for Dance Educators of America, and Sheer Talent Ltd., and is on the faculty of The American Ballet Theatre JKO Children's Division.
+Ballet Theatre in productions of Swan Lake, Nutcracker, and Sleeping Beauty, and with the Prasana Bharata Natyam Dance Ensemble in Bangalore, India.
 Alexis Joined NCDA in 2014

 Taylor is originally from Worcester, Massachusetts, training at the Charlotte Klein Dance Centers before attending Marymount Manhattan College with a major in Dance.
 Performance credits include Transcendence Theatre Company, Peter Pan Benefit Concert, Broadway Takes Two (Principal), Get Ready (Dance Captain), Buenos Aires (Lead), Nick Kenkel’s Burlesque (Featured Dancer) and AIDACara (Aida Cruise Line).
 Taylor has worked on several occasions with award winning Broadway choreographer Josh Prince (Shrek, The Musical and Beautiful - The Carole King Musical).
 Taylor has been selected by Josh Prince to be a member of his Broadway Dance Lab (BDL), a choreographers’ “incubator” where dance artists can experiment with their creative ideas.
 Performance credits with BDL include Broadway Dance Lab: Trevor the Musical and Broadway Dance Lab Cycle 2 (Featured Dancer).
 Taylor was the Dance Masters of New England’s 2012 Miss Dance of New England.
 Taylor joined NCDA in 2016.